The Component library lets you extend functionality in Bizagi by including custom code to be used in the logic behind your processes.

 In the expression, we invoke our MyCreditBureauComponent’s method with the following syntax:

 Our Class is not defined as a static class, and therefore we can create an instance of it, so we can invoke its methods.
 In our example, the complete expression invokes the IsCustomerInBlackList method by:

 •Storing the method’s result in the CreditRequest.InBlackList Boolean-type attribute.

 var temp = new Class1();

-At this point, we are set using a custom developed component with the Component library feature in Bizagi!
+At this point, we are set to use a custom component with the Component library feature in Bizagi!

-We can see that after the “Verify black list” service task, our next Activity will show the result of our component’s method invocation:
+We can see that after the “Verify black list” service task, our next Activity shows the result of our component’s method invocation: